LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-7-file - This script creates a file containing text 8-cwd_state - This script writes the resluts of ls -la into a file 9-duplicate_last_line - This script duplicates the last line of the file
+7-file - This script creates a file containing text 8-cwd_state - This script writes the resluts of ls -la into a file 9-duplicate_last_line - This script duplicates the last line of the file 10-no_more_js - This script deletes alljs files in the current directory and it's subfolders